 The polarity of the output pulse is controlled by sending the letter P followed by a + sign for positive or a - sign for negative.
-This option is not available with all equipment.

 2.3 Typical Command Sequence Interpretation

 Assume the following commands are sent using the computer, using the appropriate command structure as specified for the user's GPIB controller.
 Note that the default GPIB address is eight.